Alibaba, Nio Stocks Mixed: Hang Seng Index Today - Alibaba Group Holding (NYSE:BABA)

 |Li Auto Inc LI

-Company News: Douyin, the Chinese version of TikTok, has partnered with major courier firms to boost its local services strategy in a bid to compete with industry giant Meituan, reported the South China Morning Post.
+Company News: Warren Buffett’s Berkshire Hathaway (NYSE: BRK-A) (NYSE: BRK-B) sold 1.33 million Hong Kong-listed shares of electric vehicle maker BYD Co.
+BYDDF BYDDY.
+The divestment reduced Warren Buffett-owned investment company's holdings in BYD's total issued H-shares to 14.95% on December 8.

-China's new energy vehicle (NEV) insurance registrations rose during the first week of December as against the previous week, with BYD Co BYDDF BYDDY and Tesla Inc TSLA being the top performers in the week, reported CnEVPost.
+NIO is working on an ultra-luxury sedan to compete with Mercedes-Maybach S-Class, reported CnEVPost, citing local media.

-Top Gainers and Losers: Alibaba Health Information Technology Limited and WuXi Biologics (Cayman) Inc. were among the top gainers among Hang Seng constituents, having risen over 5% and 1%, respectively.
-Longfor Group Holdings Limited and CNOOC Limited were among the top losers, having shed over 4% and 2.5%, respectively.
+Top Gainers and Losers: Longfor Group Holdings Limited and Techtronic Industries Company Limited are among the top gainers among Hang Seng constituents, having risen over 4% and 3%, respectively.
+Alibaba Health Information Technology Limited and Galaxy Entertainment Group Limited are the top losers, having shed over 0.9% and 0.6%, respectively.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.